getsentry/sentry-php/UPGRADE-2.0.md

   $client->getUserContext()->setData(array('foo' => 'bar'));
   ```

-- The `Client::tags_context` method has been removed.
-You should use `Client::getTagsContext`
+- The `Raven_Client::tags_context` method has been removed.
+You should use
-  instead.
+  `Client::getTagsContext` instead.

   Before: